Dissociation

 Trauma-related dissociation can include feeling separate from trauma related memories and emotions, an altered sense of reality, altered perceptions of self, the body and the world.
 For example, when stressed or triggered, some survivors report symptoms such as:

-- ‘watching themselves from the outside’,
+• ‘watching themselves from the outside’,

-- a feeling of ‘floating above their body’,
+• a feeling of ‘floating above their body’,

-- a loss of sensation in parts of their body;
+• a loss of sensation in parts of their body;

-- a feeling that the trauma ‘did not happen to them’;
+• a feeling that the trauma ‘did not happen to them’;

-- a sense that memories or feelings ‘come out of nowhere’ and are ‘not theirs’;
+• a sense that memories or feelings ‘come out of nowhere’ and are ‘not theirs’;

-- unexplained loss of time or periods of feeling ‘not there’ or ‘blacked out’;
+• unexplained loss of time or periods of feeling ‘not there’ or ‘blacked out’;

-- suddenly ‘coming aware’ and realising they are not where they expected to be; and/or
+• suddenly ‘coming aware’ and realising they are not where they expected to be; and/or

-- a sense that one’s self is made up of different parts, with parts holding different memories, emotions and roles.
+• a sense that one’s self is made up of different parts, with parts holding different memories, emotions and roles.

 These are all symptoms of trauma related dissociation.
 Survivors who experience dissociation are often confused and frightened by the symptoms but therapy can provide symptom relief and assist the survivor on ‘putting the pieces back together’.

-Therapy for severe and complex dissociation is a specialist area and I undertake regular training, study and supervision to ensure my skills in this area are regularly updated and improving.
+I recognise that therapy for severe and complex dissociation is a specialist area and I undertake regular training, study and supervision to ensure my skills in this area are regularly updated and improving.
 I base my therapy on well-accepted models and theories of dissociation such as Structural Dissociation of the Personality (Van der Hart, Nijenhuis and Steele, 2006) and Trauma Model Therapy (Ross and Halpern, 2009).
-I have also studied for 4 years with Dr Janina Fisher and am very influenced by her specific approach to trauma and dissociation, which utilises mindfulness and body-based strategies along with ‘talking therapies’.
-I am also a member of the International Society for the Study of Trauma and Dissociation (ISSTD) and gain much from the expertise and support in this Society.
+My initial training in treating dissociative disorders was undertaken across 4 years with Dr Janina Fisher and I am still very influenced by her specific approach to trauma and dissociation, which utilises mindfulness and body-based strategies along with ‘talking therapies’.
+Since then I have undertaken a lot of training with Kathy Steele, attending her webinars and presentations whenever possible.
+I have also undertaken a lot of training with ISSTD, including their 6-month child and adolescent treatment course.
+Over the years I have been awarded the following practice certificates: Working with Trauma Levels I-IV (Janina Fisher); Certificate in Complex Trauma and Dissociation (ISSTD); Certificate in Trauma Focused CBT; and Practice Certificates EMDR: Levels 1 and 2.
+I have also undertaken further specialist training in treating complex personality and dissociative conditions with EMDR.
+I use hypnosis and imagery in treatment when appropriate and safe, and regularly undertake courses in this modality as well.

 Coming to therapy for dissociative symptoms can feel particularly scary for survivors and, knowing this, I endeavour to work slowly and gently with my clients to ensure that therapy is a helpful and positive experience.